-As noted earlier, the District uses fund accounting to ensure and demonstrate compliance with financerelated legal requirements.
+As noted earlier, the District uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements.

 Governmental Funds.
-The focus of the District's governmental funds is to provide information on nearterm inflows, outflows, and balances of spendable resources.
+The focus of the District's governmental funds is to provide information on near-term inflows, outflows, and balances of spendable resources.
 Such information is useful in assessing the District's financing requirements.
 In particular, unassigned fund balance may serve as a useful measure of a government's net resources available for spending at the end of the fiscal year.

-As of the close of the current fiscal year, the District's governmental funds balance sheet reported a combined ending fund balance of almost \$1.4 million.
-Of the ending fund balance nearly \$0.7 million is available for spending at the government's discretion as unassigned fund balance.
+As of the close of the current fiscal year, the District's governmental funds balance sheet reported a combined ending fund balance of almost \$2.9 million.
+Of the ending fund balance over \$1.6 million is available for spending at the government's discretion as unassigned fund balance.
 The remaining is earmarked for specific expenditures.

 The General Fund is the chief operating fund of the District.
-At the end of the current fiscal year, unassigned fund balance of the General Fund was nearly \$1.2 million, while total fund balance was over \$1.9 million.
+At the end of the current fiscal year, unassigned fund balance of the General Fund was nearly \$1.6 million, while total fund balance was over \$2.4 million.
 As a measure of the General Fund's liquidity, it may be useful to compare both unassigned fund balance and total fund balance to total fund expenditures.
-Unassigned fund balance represents 28.6% of total General Fund expenditures, while total fund balance represents approximately 45.9% of that same amount.
+Unassigned fund balance represents 39.7% of total General Fund expenditures, while total fund balance represents approximately 59.1% of that same amount.

 The District maintains a Capital Projects Fund which is restricted for capital projects.
-At June 30, 2020, the Capital Projects Fund had a deficit balance of over \$0.5 million; this was due to capital projects funded from short-term debt.
+At June 30, 2021, the Capital Projects Fund had a surplus balance of almost \$0.5 million; this was due to capital projects funded from short-term debt.

-The remainder of the governmental funds are restricted for capital projects and special revenue in the category of combined nonmajor funds.
+The remainder of the governmental funds are restricted for special revenue in the category of combined nonmajor funds.
 These are not significant to the overall operation.